jku-win-dke/AISA-XMI-Mapper/plugins/aixm_5-1-1.md

 		aixm:AIXMFeature a sh:NodeShape .
 2. A SHACL shape named "aixm:AIXMTimeSlice" which keeps general and mandatory attributes of feature time slices, i.e. gml:validTime, aixm:interpretation, aixm:sequenceNumber, aixm:correctionNumber.

+		aixm:AIXMTimeSlice
-		aixm:AIXMTimeSlice a sh:NodeShape ;
+			a sh:NodeShape ;
 			sh:property [
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:node	aixm:NoNumberType ;
 				sh:path aixm:correctionNumber
 			] ;
 			sh:property [
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:node aixm:NoNumberType ;
 				sh:path aixm:sequenceNumber
 			] ;
 			sh:property [
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:node aixm:TimeSliceInterpretationType ;
 				sh:path aixm:interpretation
 			] ;
 			sh:property [
 				sh:class gml:TimePeriod ;
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:path gml:validTime
 			] .
-3. A SHACL shape named "gml:TimePeriod" (type of gml:validTime) which keeps a gml:beginPosition and a gml:endPosition.
+3. A SHACL shape and RDFS class named "gml:TimePeriod" (type of gml:validTime) which keeps a gml:beginPosition and a gml:endPosition.

+		gml:TimePeriod
-		gml:TimePeriod a rdfs:Class , sh:NodeShape ;
+			a rdfs:Class , sh:NodeShape ;
 			sh:property [
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:node gml:TimePrimitive ;
 				sh:path gml:endPosition
 			] ;
 			sh:property [
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:node gml:TimePrimitive ;
 				sh:path gml:beginPosition
 			] .
 4. A SHACL shape named "gml:TimePrimitive" (type of gml:beginPosition and gml:endPosition) which can have xsd:dateTime as rdf:value or can be a gml:indeterminatePosition.

+		gml:TimePrimitive
-		gml:TimePrimitive a sh:NodeShape ;
+			a sh:NodeShape ;
 			sh:property [
 				sh:datatype xsd:string ;
 				sh:maxCount 1 ;
 				sh:path gml:indeterminatePosition
 			] ;
 			sh:property [
 				sh:datatype xsd:dateTime ;
 				sh:maxCount 1 ;
 				sh:path rdf:value
 			] ;
 			sh:xone (
 				[
 					sh:property [
 						sh:minCount 1 ;
 						sh:path rdf:value
 					]
 				]
 				[
 					sh:property [
 						sh:minCount 1 ;
 						sh:path gml:indeterminatePosition
 					]
 				]
 			) .
 5. A SHACL shape named "aixm:TimeSliceInterpretationType" (type of aixm:interpretation) which can have the rdf:value "BASELINE" or "TEMPDELTA".

+		aixm:TimeSliceInterpretationType
-		aixm:TimeSliceInterpretationType a sh:NodeShape ;
+			a sh:NodeShape ;
 			sh:property [
 				sh:in ( "BASELINE" "TEMPDELTA" ) ;
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:path rdf:value
 			] .
 6. A SHACL shape named "aixm:NoNumberType" (type of aixm:sequenceNumber and aixm:correctionNumber) which has an xsd:integer as rdf:value.

+		aixm:NoNumberType
-		aixm:NoNumberType a sh:NodeShape ;
+			a sh:NodeShape ;
 			sh:property [
 				sh:datatype xsd:integer ;
 				sh:maxCount 1 ;
 				sh:minCount 1 ;
 				sh:path rdf:value
 			] .

 These basic elements are not part of the AIXM 5.1.1 XMI file and therefore are generated manually.
 Other GML constructs like gml:pos inherited through gml:Point are also not part of the AIXM 5.1.1 XMI file and not considered.
 The generated AIXM SHACL shapes could basically be combined with GML SHACL shapes for a complete validation of AIXM.

-### 3.1 Stereotypes

-In AIXM 5.1.1 stereotypes play a major role in semantics which are not covered by the UML class diagrams.
-Therefore, the mapping must consider the stereotypes.

-#### 3.1.1 Feature
+### 3.1.
+Feature

 For each UML class with stereotype "feature" two SHACL shapes and RDFS classes are generated:

 1. A SHACL shape and RDFS class extending the aixm:AIXMFeature shape and with the single property aixm:timeSlice.
 Example AirportHeliport:

 		aixm:AirportHeliport
-			a sh:NodeShape, rdfs:Class ;
+			a rdfs:Class , sh:NodeShape ;
-			sh:and (aixm:AIXMFeature) ;
+			sh:and ( aixm:AIXMFeature ) ;
 			sh:property [
 				sh:path aixm:timeSlice ;
 				sh:class aixm:AirportHeliportTimeSlice ;
 			] .
-2. A SHACL shape and RDFS class extending the aixm:AIXMTimeSlice shape and with attributes as well as connections of the feature as properties.
+2. A SHACL shape and RDFS class extending the aixm:AIXMTimeSlice shape and with attributes as well as connections of the corresponding feature.
+The three basic methods below are used for mapping attributes and connections of a feature.
+The time slice is named like the UML class with the phrase "TimeSlice" added at the end.
+Example AirportHeliportTimeSlice for AirportHeliport:

-UML classes with stereotype "feature" are mapped into two  SHACL shape extending aixm:AIXMFeature and to an RDFS class.
-A feature shape has a single property named "aixm:timeSlice" with the time slice keeping attributes and connections of a feature.
-The time slice of a feature is named like the UML class with the phrase "TimeSlice" added at the end, e.g. aixm:AirportHeliportTimeSlice for aixm:AirportHeliport.

-Features are mapped to SHACL shapes and RDFS classes with a single property named "aixm:timeSlice".
-Timeslices of features are mapped to SHACL shapes and RDFS classes.
-A timeslice keeps meta information (from aixm:AIXMTimeSlice) and a feature's attributes and relationships valid for a certain time period.

 		aixm:AirportHeliportTimeSlice
-		a sh:NodeShape, rdfs:Class
+			a rdfs:Class , sh:NodeShape ;
-		sh:and (aixm:AIXMTimeSlice) ;
+			sh:and ( aixm:AIXMTimeSlice ) ;
 			sh:property [
 				sh:path aixm:name ;
 				sh:node aixm:TextNameType ;
 				sh:minCount 0 ;
 				sh:maxCount 1 ;
 			] ...

-TBD.
+### 3.2.
+Basic methods of mapping

+For mapping of different stereotypes, the following basic methods are used:
+1. Attributes of a UML class are mapped into optional property shapes with the AIXM datatype being a target node.
+Example attribute name of AirportHeliport:

+		aixm:AirportHeliportTimeSlice
+			sh:property [
+				sh:path aixm:name ;
+				sh:node aixm:TextNameType ;
+				sh:minCount 0 ;
+				sh:maxCount 1 ;
+			] .
+2. Connections to other UML classes are mapped into property shapes with the sh:minCount and sh:maxCount representing the cardinality of the relationship.
+In contrast to mapping of attributes, the target of connections are classes and not nodes.
+If a role name is provided, this name is used for the sh:path.
+Otherwise, the sh:path name is combined of "the" + target class name.
+There is an exception of mapping connections: association classes.
+If an association class for a connection exists, the property of the UML class targets the association class and not the initial target class.
+Furthermore, the association class has a property added for the connection to the target class of the connection.
+Example of a normal connection to the class City and a connection with an association class to OrganisationAuthority of AirportHeliport:

+		aixm:AirportHeliportTimeSlice
+			sh:property [
+				sh:class aixm:City ;
+				sh:minCount 0 ;
+				sh:path aixm:servedCity
+			] ;
+			sh:property  [
+				sh:class aixm:AirportHeliportResponsibilityOrganisation ;
+				sh:maxCount 1 ;
+				sh:minCount 0 ;
+				sh:path aixm:responsibleOrganisation
+			] .
+3. A UML class may be an association class for a connection between to other classes.
+As already explained in 2., a property shape is added to an association class targeting the target class of the association.
+Example of connection between AirportHeliport and OrganisationAuthority with AirportHeliportResponsibilityOrganisation as assocation class:

+		aixm:AirportHeliportResponsibilityOrganisation
+			sh:property [
+				sh:class aixm:OrganisationAuthority ;
+				sh:maxCount 1 ;
+				sh:minCount 1 ;
+				sh:path aixm:theOrganisationAuthority
+                         ] .

 ### 3.2 Object